-These additional fees are in addition to any CIL that might be payable and is calculated on the number of bedrooms.
+These fees are in addition to any CIL that might be payable and are calculated on the number of bedrooms.
 It also applies to creating HMOs where normally CIL would not normally be payable (unless new space).
 When doing your due diligence in an area affected by SANG or SAMM it is important to calculate all the costs involved.
 Details of the amounts payable can be obtained from the respective local authority.

 This page is currently being updated, so if you have anything to add to it, please let us know.